VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 This section assumes that the new tool-head has been assembled, wired up, and has been recognised by Klipper.

+## 4.0.
+Tap&Change burn-in

+The following steps are for the burn-in of the Tap&Change mechanism.
+This is so that it can sort out any misalignment due to print tolerance and assembly.
+Through testing, it has been shown that this only need to be done once for every Tap&Change rail-side (there is only one in the system).

+1. Setup to the variable for `SHAPER_CALIBRATE`, to your liking

+2. Manually mount T0

+3. Run `G28`

+4. Bring the toolhead to 10 mm above the centre of the bed

+5. Turn on the bed heater

+6. Turn on the chamber fan (if exist)

+7. Wait until the tool-head (i.e. "Extruder") temperature reached ~45°C

+8. Run `SHAPER_CALIBRATE` - Note: This is only meant to shake the toolhead around in its mount.
+Do not save the input shaper result.

+9. Repeat step 4 - 8, and increase the toolhead temperature if needed.
+Until, the toolhead can fall into the mount on it's own weight.

 ## 4.1.
 Park position calibration

 1. Run `G28` and `QUAD_GANTRY_LEVEL`  - if not already done